ritterim/platform-icons/README.md

   - Vite Plugins:
     - [vite-plugin-banner](https://github.com/chengpeiquan/vite-plugin-banner) - used to prepend licensing info
     - [rollup-plugin-copy](https://github.com/vladshcherbin/rollup-plugin-copy) - used to copy generated font files to the public directory
+    - [vite-plugin-handlebars](https://github.com/alexlafroscia/vite-plugin-handlebars)- used to run the handlebars templates